Turtlington/Group-Project-Business-plan/Financial.md

 Shows how the business will move forward over 2 to 3 years

+Over the next 2 to 3 years we expect to generate around £1,000,000 in profit it is very low for companies in are sector but Roler could possibly make up to £10,000,000 over the next 2 to 3 years.

 Know turnover, gross margin and sales needed to break even

 Know how sales projections and break even sales compare